senegalo/whammy/README.md

 The API isn't terrible either (at least, that's what I'd like to hope)

 	var encoder = new Whammy.Video(15);
+        encoder.addAudio(audioBlob); //loaded through an XHR request and passed to a file reader

 That `15` over there is the frame rate.
 There's a way to set the individual duration of each frame manually, but you can look in the code for that.

 	encoder.add(context or canvas or dataURL);

 Here, you can add a frame, this happens fairly quickly because basically all it's doing is running `.toDataURL()` on the canvas (which isn't exactly a speed-demon either, but it's acceptable enough most of the time) and plopping the result onto an array (no computation or anything).
-The actual encoding only happens when you call `.compile()`
+The actual encoding only happens when you call `.compile()` where it muxes the video frames and audio frames "if present" together

 	var output = encoder.compile();